Conservation genomics of the Endangered North atlantic right whale

 Long term small effective population size, combined with evidence of recent inbreeding, and current low levels of genetic diversity are a great cause of concern for North Atlantic right whales.
 Other species have recovered from similar fates, so while the situation is dire, it is surmountable.
 The best chance the species has for recovery and long-term success is retaining as much diversity as possible, underscoring the importance of modern conservation measures.

-To see this illustration in French, click here.
+To see the comic in French, click here

 Read the full paper here: